aws-samples/pgp-decryption-for-transfer-family/README.md

 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html
 - If you deployed the CloudFormation stack mentioned in the step above, you can ignore this step.

-### Creating the Lambda Function
+### Adding Private Key to Secrets Manager
-- On the AWS Console, navigate to Lambda -> Functions
+- On the AWS Console, navigate to Secrets Manager.
-- Click "Create function"
-- Select "Author from scratch"
-- Name your Lambda function (Example: AutomatedPGPDecryption)
-- Select "Python 3.8" as the Runtime
+- Select "Store a new secret"
-- Select "x86_64" as the Architecture
+- Select "Other type of secret"
-- Select "Change default execution role"
+- Select "Plaintext"
+- Delete the `{"":""}`
+- Paste in your Private Key
-  - Select "Use an existing role"
+- Select "Next"
-  - Search "PGPDecryptionLambdaExecutionRole" and select it
-- Click "Create Function"
-- After creating the function, paste in the Python code from the lambdaSource.py file hosted on this GitHub.
-- Click "Deploy" to save your changes
+- Name your secret: PGP_PrivateKey

-#### Attaching Layer to Lambda Function
-- Scroll to the bottom of your Lambda function and select "Add a layer"
-- Select "Custom layers"
+- Select "Next"
-- Choose "python-gnupg" as the layer
+- Leave all options as default, select "Next"
-- Select whichever version is present and click "Add"
+- Select "Store"**

-#### Editing Default Lambda Timeout
-- Within your Lambda function console, select "Configuration" and then "General Configuration"
-- Click "Edit"
-- Change the timeout time from 3 seconds -> 15 seconds

 ### Creating Transfer Family Managed Workflow
 - Navigate to the Transfer Family console within the AWS console